Jianxinnn/Zotero-review-generation/README.md

   - Builds a local vector index over the current collection
   - Search by meaning (not just keywords) and jump into AI tools from the results

+- **Global Search**
+  - Search across your entire Zotero library by keywords (title, author, etc.)
+  - No need to load a collection first – search results include all matching items
+  - Deduplicated results with PDF versions prioritized
+  - View document details and load them for AI analysis

+- **Document Detail Dialog**
+  - View detailed metadata for any document (title, authors, date, abstract, etc.)
+  - See when the document was scanned and indexed
+  - Quick access to PDF viewing and AI tools

+- **Session Persistence**
+  - Your current session (scanned collection, loaded documents, index) is saved automatically
+  - Resume your work seamlessly after restarting the application

 - **Modern Web UI**
   - Next.js + React + Tailwind, with a three‑panel layout:
     - Left: Zotero collections